tim-a-brown/family-game-hub/replit.md

 - June 26, 2025.
 Initial setup
 - June 26, 2025.
 Enhanced visual elements for game tiles with improved graphics, animations, and interactive effects
 - June 26, 2025.
 Added PostgreSQL database integration with Drizzle ORM, replaced in-memory storage with persistent database storage
+- June 26, 2025.
+Removed list view option and "All games" header from home page for cleaner interface
+- June 26, 2025.
+Added unique faint background graphics to each game tile with variety of colors and 45-degree fade effect
+- June 26, 2025.
+Enhanced Dots and Boxes to support up to 3 players with grid sizes up to 15x15

 ## User Preferences
 Preferred communication style: Simple, everyday language.